Highly versatile, CBD has multiple uses.

 In the European Journal of Pain, the research found that topical CBD applications helped lower arthritis inflammation and pain.
 And yet another study reported that CBD helps to inhibit neuropathic inflammation and pain.
 The chronic pain and inflammation of arthritis and neuropathy are particularly challenging to treat.

-Using CBD to promote heart health
+Will using CBD to promote heart health?

 An ever-growing problem, heart disease is a leading cause of death in the US.
 While a healthy diet and lifestyle are essential for people with heart disease, the use of CBD can alleviate some of the factors of heart disease.